Dean Haspiel: Career

 Haspiel at the 2012 Comic New York symposium at Columbia University.
-Sitting with Haspiel are (left to right) Danny Fingeroth, Miss Lasko-Gross, Al Jaffee and Tracy White.
+Sitting with Haspiel are (left to right) Danny Fingeroth, Miss Lasko-Gross, Al Jaffee, and Tracy White.

 In 1987, while still an undergraduate, Haspiel inaugurated his professional comics career when he co-created The Verdict with Martin Powell.
 Haspiel went on to co-create the two-man comics anthology Keyhole with cartoonist Josh Neufeld (a fellow graduate of LaGuardia High School).

-Haspiel's "last romantic anti-hero" Billy Dogma made his comic book debut in Keyhole, and has appeared in a number of comics and graphic novels since then, published by Top Shelf Productions and Alternative Comics.
-Recent works starring Billy Dogma include Brawl, a "creature romance double feature" mini-series with Michel Fiffe for Image Comics; and "Sex Planet," a Billy Dogma interlude for Popgun volume 2 (also published by Image).
+Haspiel's "last romantic anti-hero" Billy Dogma made his comic book debut in Keyhole, and has appeared in a number of comics and graphic novels since then, published by the likes of Top Shelf Productions, Alternative Comics, Z2 Comics, Image Comics, and Hang Dai Editions.

 Haspiel was a long-time collaborator with Harvey Pekar on American Splendor.
 The culmination of their work together was the 104-page nonfiction graphic novel The Quitter, published by Vertigo in 2005.

 In 2006 Haspiel spearheaded the foundation of ACT-I-VATE, a webcomics collective which featured the works of founding members Haspiel, Dan Goldman, Nick Bertozzi, Michel Fiffe, Leland Purvis, Nikki Cook, Tim Hamilton, and Josh Neufeld.
 (In 2009, IDW Publishing published the ACT-I-VATE Primer, which featured an original Haspiel story as well as work by other members of the collective.)

-In fall 2008, Vertigo released the original graphic novel The Alcoholic, written by Jonathan Ames and drawn by Haspiel.
+In fall 2008, Vertigo released the original graphic novel The Alcoholic, written by Jonathan Ames and drawn by Haspiel; the book was re-issued in 2018.
 Also in 2008, Françoise Mouly's Toon Books published Mo and Jo: Fighting Together Forever, written by Jay Lynch and drawn by Haspiel.
 In 2008, Haspiel serialized Street Code, a webcomic for Zuda Comics, after editing the webcomics anthology Next-Door Neighbor for SMITH Magazine.

 In 2010, IDW/Graphic NYC Presents published the monograph Dean Haspiel: The Early Years, by writer Christopher Irving.
 That same year, Haspiel illustrated Inverna Lockpez's Cuba: My Revolution, published by Vertigo.
 The book was covered by, among others, NPR's Tell Me More, the New York Post, and Graphic Novel Reporter.
 Also in 2010, Haspiel won an Emmy Award for outstanding main title design for the HBO show Bored to Death.

 In 2011, Haspiel helped spearhead the creation of Trip City, "a Brooklyn-filtered, multimedia, literary arts salon featuring free regular exclusive content created by a fellowship of 21st Century auteurs."
 For a period, it was the online home of new Haspiel comics and postings.
+Haspiel's Fear, My Dear: A Billy Dogma Experience was published by Z2 Comics in 2014.

-Since 2016, Haspiel has been writing and drawing the serialized webcomic The Red Hook, about a master thief living in the "New Brooklyn Universe," for Webtoon.
+Beginning in 2016, Haspiel wrote and drew the serialized webcomic The Red Hook, about a master thief living in the "New Brooklyn Universe," for Webtoon.
+The series ran for four seasons before ending in 2021.

 In 2019, Haspiel and long-time collaborator Josh Neufeld launched a weekly podcast, Scene by Scene with Josh & Dean, that focused on Harvey Pekar and the American Splendor movie.